“One does not become enlightened by imagining figures of light, but by making the darkness conscious.” – Carl Jung

 The Depth Approach

-Depth work involves utilizing images, metaphor, myth and ritual to comprehend the language of the psyche and the Self.
-A variety of methods can be used to incorporate depth into psychotherapy such as expressive arts, dream work, writing or simply having a conversation about your inner world.
+Depth work involves utilizing images and symbols from various sources to comprehend the language of the psyche and the Self.
+A variety of methods can be used to incorporate depth into psychotherapy such as art, dream work, journal or creative writing, active imagination or simply having a conversation about your inner world and what images you imagine.
 If this type of approach resonates for you, we can explore how these methods can enhance your individual path towards growth and healing.

 I have devoted more than twenty-five years to the study and experience of depth psychotherapy, dream work, active imagination and Jungian analysis.
 I have attended seminars at the CG Jung Institute in San Francisco and Los Angeles and currently serve on the board of the Analytical Psychology Club of San Francisco and the board of the Bay Area Psychotherapy Institute in Lafayette.